-- 1. In Workflow Designer, select the target (it must be active) workflow and display it in the Workflow Design workspace. - 2.
+- 1. In Workflow Designer, select the target workflow (which must be active) to display it in the Workflow Design workspace. - 2.
 In Windows Explorer, navigate to the directory where the file or files that you want to process are stored.